studybuffalo/django-flexible-subscriptions/docs/installation.rst

 * ``django-flexible-subscriptions`` comes with its own ``styles.css`` file - you will need to ensure you run the ``collectstatic`` management command if you have not overriden it with yoru own file.
+* The ``SubscribeView`` with this package is intended to be extended to implement payment processing.
+The base view will automatically approve all payment requests and should be overriden if this is not the desired behaviour.